jonathansillito/open-source-project-course/README.md

 1. Apply a structured problem-solving process (Design Thinking or CPS, say) to identify problems or opportunities, and ...
 2. Generate, evaluate, and select solutions based on project priorities and constraints (**divergent** and **convergent** thinking)

-* *Prayerfully seek inspiration and apply creativity in solving problems professionally, personally and in service to others*
+* *Prayerfully seek inspiration and apply creativity in solving problems professionally, personally, and in service to others*

 **Collaborative**